-- Breaks down the different types of missile defense systems in the US and the costs
+- Laura breaks down the different types of missile defense systems in the US and the costs

-- Where our missile defense system falls short and if there are better alternatives
+- Colleen learns where our missile defense system falls short and asks if there are better alternatives

-- Steps the US needs to take to lower the risk of nuclear conflict
+- Laura lists the steps the US needs to take to lower the risk of nuclear conflict

-- The ways missile defense systems can actually increase threats around us
+- Laura explains how missile defense systems can actually increase threats around us

-- The one thing she wants people to know about missile defense
+- Laura shares the one thing she wants people to know about missile defense

 - Diplomacy, Not Overheated Rhetoric, is the Best Way to Engage North Korea

 - May 2017 Missile Defense Test Was Not Held Under Real-World Conditions

 - Hyping US Missile Defense Capabilities Could Have Grave Consequences